Rabies in animals: Asian elephants

 One of the largest land mammals on the continent of Asia, these elephants typically live in India, Indonesia, Nepal, and Cambodia: countries that have ongoing rabies epidemics.
 About 1.4% of these elephants die from rabies, most of these cases come from bites/attacks from wild dogs.
-When left untreated, the mammal can suffer from paralytic, or dumb, rabies and their limbs slowly begin to paralyze.
+When left untreated, the mammal can suffer from paralytic or dumb rabies and their limbs slowly begin to paralyze.
 With that, hunger decreases, bowel movements begin to cease, and the elephant's behavior can begin to change.
 After five days, the animal dies.
 When treated, elephants receive the 'equine tetanus toxoid' annually.
 These vaccinated elephants can develop a humoral immune response and combat the deadly symptoms of the rabies virus.

 Other placental mammals

 The most commonly infected terrestrial animals in the United States are raccoons, armadillos, skunks, foxes, and coyotes.
 Any bites by such wild animals must be considered a possible exposure to the rabies virus.

-Rabies is rare in rodents and lagomorphs; however, there is still a chance they can transmit rabies onto humans.
+Rabies is rare in rodents and lagomorphs; however, there is still a chance they can transmit rabies to humans.
 While the number is still small, cases of rabid rodents and lagomorphs have been increasing.
-Most cases of rabies are reported to be because of spill over from rabies epidemics in nearby raccoon populations.
+Most cases of rabies are reported to be spill-over from rabies epidemics in nearby raccoon populations.
 Groundhogs specifically have the highest rate of being reported rabid.

 Outside of the United States, extensive research has been conducted on animals outside the norm of usual infection patterns.
-The yellow mongoose, native to South Africa, has been known to asymptomatically carry the rabies virus for several years.
+The yellow mongoose, native to South Africa, has been known to carry the rabies virus asymptomatically for several years.
 In a study performed in 1993, several major outbreaks in adjacent farms over the course of 11 years were all traced to a single population.
-The long-dormant phase of this virus makes horizontal transfer possible in this stage through breeding and typical injuries from territory fights.
-It is unknown what triggers the emergence of the virus when it does enter the prodromal stage, but it is hypothesized to be caused by stressors such as lack of food or other stressors in heavily populated areas.
-Complicating this further is the difficulty in testing for rabies before death, as it takes up cells around the brainstem and in the nerves and saliva.
+The long dormant phase of this virus makes horizontal transfer possible through breeding and typical injuries from territory fights.
+The cause of the virus's emergence into the prodromal stage is hypothesized to be stressors, such as lack of food, or other stressors in heavily populated areas.
+A further complication is the difficulty in testing for rabies before death, as it takes up cells around the brainstem and in the nerves and saliva.

-In the same geographic region, the greater kudu, a species of antelope in Namibia, have also suffered enormous outbreaks of rabies in their populations.
+In the same geographic region, the greater kudu, a species of antelope in Namibia, has also suffered enormous outbreaks of rabies in its populations.
 The greater kudu is a member of the Tragelaphini antelopes, which is more closely related to cows than to other antelopes and is extremely susceptible to the virus.
-During the first epidemic from 1997 to 1996, as much as 20% of the population succumbed to the disease; phylogenetic analyses likewise proved that the rapid spread was largely by horizontal transfer.
+During the first epidemic from 1996 to 1997, as much as 20% of the population succumbed to the disease; phylogenetic analyses proved that the rapid spread was largely by horizontal transfer.
 Kudu are a large factor in the agriculture and economy of Namibia, but their status as wildlife makes prevention of the disease much more difficult.